 To apply, visit usc.edu/admission/graduate/apply.

-The application deadline for Spring 2015 admission is October 15, 2014; the deadline for Fall 2015 admission is May 15, 2015.
-Admissions decisions will be made on a rolling basis, and students are encouraged to apply early in order to have the highest likelihood of acceptance.
+The application deadline for Fall 2015 admission is May 15.
+Students are encouraged to apply early in order to have the highest likelihood of acceptance.
 Requests to apply after the deadline will be considered on a case-by-case basis.

 For questions, contact Master’s Program Director Henry Sucov, PhD, at email@example.com.